rajeshvkothari/oom/GIN_README_2508.md

 ## Pre Deployment Steps

-There are two ways of deploying models for testing GIN functionality, one is docker container and other is ONAP OOM based.
+There are two ways of deploying models for testing GIN functionality, one is Docker container and other is ONAP OOM based.

 - **Creating Environment for Docker container**
     -------------------------------------------------------